Introduction

 Digital Modulation Schemes

-- In digital communications, the modulating signal consists of binary data or M-ary version of it.
+- In digital communications, the modulating signal consists of binary data or its M-ary version.

-- When it is required to transmit digital signals, the amplitude,frequency or phase of the sinusoidal carrier is varied in accordance with the incoming digital data.
+- When you need to transmit digital signals, you vary the amplitude, frequency, or phase of the sinusoidal carrier according to the incoming digital data.

-- Since, the digital data is in discrete steps, the modulation of the bandpass sinusoidal carrier is also done in discrete steps.
+- Since digital data exists in discrete steps, you also modulate the bandpass sinusoidal carrier in discrete steps.

-- Due to this reason, this type of modulation is known as digital modulation.
+- This reason is why you call this type of modulation digital modulation.

 - Digital modulation schemes are classified as